+3.22 Modules using Pass/Fail grades will be excluded from the calculation of the Honours classification.
+If there is any imported credit at SCQF level 9, including credit gained during student exchange, the calculation of Honours classification will be based on SCQF level 10 study only.

-- 3.22 Where core modules in the Honours year of study are assessed using the Pass/Fail grades, then these modules will be excluded in the calculation of the Honours classification.
-Modules assessed using the Pass/Fail grades will not be permitted as optional modules within the Honours year of study. - 3.23 Modules used for the calculation of Honours must be SCQF level 9 or above, with a minimum of 90 credits at SCQF level 10. - 3.24 Where a student has undertaken a resit in one or more modules at SCQF level 10 or in the final year stage of the programme, then the resit mark will stand on the student's transcript but a mark of 40% and grade C for those modules will be used in the calculation of the classification of the Honours award.
+- 3.23 The calculation of Honours is based on the modules undertaken at SCQF levels 9 and 10 as outlined in the programme specification.
+This means there must be a minimum of 90 credits at SCQF level 9 or above, and a minimum of 90 credits at SCQF level 10. - 3.24 Where a student has a resit or a re-take (re-attend) in one or more modules, then the resit mark will stand on the student's transcript but a mark of 40% and grade C for those modules will be used in the calculation of the classification of the Honours award.
+Where a student has a compensated mark, then the CP grade will be listed on the transcript and a mark of 40% for those modules will be used in the calculation of the classification of the Honours award (see Regulation 3.35).